Sheldon Creed: Stadium Super Trucks

 Creed opened 2016 with two wins at Adelaide.
-He went on to dominate the season as he won all but eight of the 20 races en route to his second consecutive title.
+He went on to dominate the season as he won all but eight of the twenty races en route to his second consecutive title.
 Besides his Adelaide wins, other victories included St. Petersburg, weekend sweeps at the Grand Prix of Long Beach and the Charlotte Motor Speedway Dirt Track, the series' inaugural race at Townsville Street Circuit, the Sand Sports Super Show, and two of three races at Surfers Paradise.
 In October, he joined Gordon at the Mike's Peak Hill Climb Challenge in Baja California, a hillclimbing event that did not count for the championship.
 Creed finished with the second-fastest times on both days, trailing Gordon.

-In 2017, he competed in 14 races and recorded a series-best seven wins.
+In 2017, he competed in fourteen races and recorded a series-best seven wins.
 Three of the wins came in Australia beginning with the second Adelaide race.
 Creed also won two of three races at Barbagallo Raceway, winning the first after passing leader Bill Hynes and the second upon beating Gordon to the finish by .023 seconds.
 Additional victories came with a sweep of the Chevrolet Detroit Grand Prix and winning the second race at Texas Motor Speedway.
 In the two-day Race & Rock World Championships at Lake Elsinore Diamond to end the season, Creed won his heat race on both days, followed by finishing second in the Friday feature and winning Saturday's.

 Upon switching to stock cars, Creed continued to race in SST whenever the opportunity is available.
 In 2018, he ran the Lake Elsinore season opener, during which he won his heat and finished sixth in the feature after being spun on lap two, and the year's final two races at Glen Helen Raceway, where he was marred by engine problems.
 The next season featured a six-race slate for Creed as he swept the Texas Motor Speedway weekend and won the Saturday race at Portland International Raceway.
 He participated in the 2020 weekend at Road America alongside Truck Series teammate Zane Smith, where he finished second and third.
-The 2021 Stadium Super Trucks Series-opening weekend at St. Petersburg saw him win both races.
+The 2021 Stadium Super Trucks-opening weekend at St. Petersburg saw him win both races.

 As of June 7, 2021, he has 39 career wins, the most of any driver in SST history.
 His two championships are the second most, tied with Gordon and trailing Matthew Brabham by one.